ricko2001/Genealogy-scripts/RM -List citations for PersonID/ReadMe.txt

 Make a backup of your database before using this script until you have confidence that your data is OK.

-Input is a single RIN number.
-Also called a PersonID The RIN can be entered at the console window as the script runs, or it can be specified in the RM-Python-config.ini file.
+Input is a single RIN number (also called a PersonID).
+The RIN can be entered at the console window as the script runs, or it can be specified in the RM-Python-config.ini file.

 Output is an alphabetically sorted list of source names and citation names attached -
     to the specified person
     to facts attached to the person
+    to facts shared to the person
     to names attached to the person
     to "family" objects that the person is in to facts attached to "family" objects that the person is in to associations that the person is a member of

 the output also includes the number of citations found.

-(citations to witnessed fact not yet included)

 The results are saved to a report file which is automatically displayed.